tyronechrisharris/osh-oakridge-buildnode/README.md

 ## Clone and build

-###Clone this repository and update all submodules recursively:
+### Clone this repository and update all submodules recursively
-git clone git@github.com:Botts-Innovative-Research/osh-oakridge-buildnode.git --recursive
+`git clone git@github.com:Botts-Innovative-Research/osh-oakridge-buildnode.git --recursive`

 ### Build a deployment of the OSH Node from the top directory in the project run:
-./gradlew build -x test
+`./gradlew build -x test`

 The resulting build can be found in build/distributions/